 - Ed Pilkington and Suzanne Goldenberg, State conservative groups plan US-wide assault on education, health and tax, The Guardian, December 5, 2013.

 - Sheldon Whitehouse, "Senators Call Out Web of Denial Blocking Action On Climate Change," Office of Senator Sheldon Whitehouse, July 15, 2016.

-- American Legislative Exchange Council Inside ALEC May 2011, organization newsletter, May 2011, p.
+- American Legislative Exchange Council Inside ALEC May 2011, organizational newsletter, May 2011, p.
 17

-- Tax & Fiscal Policy Task Force archives, ALEC website, accessed July 10, 2011.
+- American Legislative Exchange Council, Tax & Fiscal Policy Task Force archives, organizational website, accessed July 10, 2011.